 Verbs: Traveling

 The student identifies phrasal verbs related to traveling in each sentence (set off, take off, check in, etc.).
 They match them with appropriate prepositions and then with their meanings.
-Then, they use these phrasals to fill in the gaps and, finally, to talk about their experience with going on holidays and getting into tourist traps.
+Then, they use these phrasals to fill in the gaps and, finally, to talk about their experience with going on vacations and getting into tourist traps.